asdru30/PhysObjectExtractorTool/README.md

 The instructions to write your own EDAnalyzer are [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWriteFrameworkModule).

-In the code there are several comments explaining the logic that follows, also, some twiki links were added to expand the knowledge on the subject.
+In the code there're several comments explaining the logic that follows, also, some twiki links were added to expand the knowledge on the subject.

 ## Usage instrucctions